OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for February 14, 2024 call

-This month we will be having the following agenda topics:
+This month, we have the following agenda topics:
-- Retirement of entity-based contextual Office add-ins
+- Retirement of entity-based contextual Office Add-ins.
-- Chrome’s privacy sandbox and 3P cookies
+- Chrome’s privacy sandbox and third-party cookies.

-> In order for us to be able to better improve our community call experience and understand our audience fill out this survey: https://forms.office.com/r/YNDtW8wQ6U
+> For us to improve our community call experience and better understand our audience, please fill out this survey: https://forms.office.com/r/YNDtW8wQ6U

 ## Previous calls